emmalynfoster/A04-Cocktails/README.md

 This application makes use of public APIs to create a Random Cocktail Generator.
 The public API being The Cocktail DB, located here: https://www.thecocktaildb.com/api.php I used two APIs to complete this task:
-- Lookup a random cocktails
+- Lookup a random cocktail
 - Search by ingredient

 ## Features